-A few weeks ago, dreams of massive success for ecommerce entrepreneurs everywhere just got a new success story to look up to: Dollar Shave Club.
-It was announced that Unilver is acquiring the five year old startup for $1 Billion dollars.
+A few weeks ago, dreams of massive success for e-commerce entrepreneurs everywhere just got a new success story to look up to: Dollar Shave Club.
+It was announced that Unilever is acquiring the five-year-old startup for $1 Billion dollars.
 A full “bill”, with a “B”!
 Wow, I was not keeping tabs on the companies growth, but that is an amazing feat after only 5 years of being in existence.

 The New York Times did a great piece on the acquisition, which you can (and should) read here.

 When reading this piece, it amazed me how the Dollar Shave Club business model mirrored the Fulfillment By Amazon business model.

 The founders, Mark Levine and Michael Dubin, believed that men would want regular shipments of shaving supplies at a cheaper price than what Gillette and other large companies offer.
 They outsourced the product manufacturing, outsourced the distribution and fulfillment, and focused on marketing, design, and customer service.
 Sound familiar?
 Yep, it’s nearly the same approach that FBA Sellers take when launching and scaling their products!

 In fact, Amazon makes it even easier than the path that the Dollar Shave Club took, because the second that you have an active listing on Amazon, you automatically have millions of potential customers that you can compete for.
 Selling on Amazon immediately solves two major challenges for e-commerce entrepreneurs: finding customers, and scaling the business.